tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 The problem is that object paths travel farther than people expect.

-### What the auditor saw
+### What the reviewer saw

 > Patient identity and disease context are embedded in paths that may propagate into logs, tickets, dashboards, billing exports, and cloud provider consoles.

-The auditor is not only looking at whether the BAM is encrypted.
+The reviewer is not only looking at whether the BAM is encrypted.

 They are looking at where the identifier spreads.